mukunjufelicity/mukunjufelicity/README.md

 # 💫 About Me

-Project & Operations Manager with 7+ years of experience across Tech/SaaS, Microfinance, and Supply Chain.
+Project & Operations Manager with experience across Tech/SaaS, Microfinance, and Supply Chain.
 I focus on process optimization, cross functional execution, and delivering data driven outcomes in distributed global teams.

 I work at the intersection of operations, analytics, and delivery excellence, building systems that improve efficiency and scale.